 Q: Does this treatment require anesthesia?

 A: No sedation or anesthesia of any type is necessary for radial ESWT treatment.
 Sometimes, the veterinarian will use sedation in the area if the patient is high-stressed to prevent kicking or other aggressive reactions.
 The STORZ MEDICAL units are not as noisy as most on the market, but the sound can sometimes aggravate the patient.
-We recommend local, regional or general anesthesia or sedation when treating with high energy shock waves.
+Some Veterinarians use the ‘trick’ to shock a few times without touching the animal’s body so it gets used to the sound.
+If you can also keep the horse in a calm environment for example with other horses, the horse most likely will stay calm too.
+In general horses get accustomed to the sound quickly after or even during the first treatment.

 Q: Which transmitter tip is to be used for which areas?